ascobee/ascobee/README.md

 # Hi there 👋

-Versatile, naturally curious engineer with three years of professional experience.
-Optimized data entry efforts to reduce inefficiencies and streamline product delivery.
-Utilizing my chemical and electrical engineering background provides perspective as I develop solutions in Python and C++.
+Versatile, naturally curious engineer with six years of professional experience.
+Software and DevOps Engineer for enterprise SaaS products and integrated services for worldwide customers.
+Utilizing my software, electrical, and chemical engineering background provides perspective as I develop backend solutions.

 ## Highlighted Projects